Who Is Maria Sibylla Merian?

 In 1699 the city of Amsterdam awarded Merian a grant to travel to South America with her daughter Dorothea, making Merian perhaps the first person to “plan a journey rooted solely in science.”
 She published her major work, Metamorphosis insectorum Surinamensium (de), in 1705.

-Because of her careful observations and documentation of themetamorphosisof the butterfly, she is considered by David Attenborough to be among the most significant contributors to the field ofentomology.
+Because of her careful observations and documentation of the metamorphosis of the butterfly, David Attenborough considers Maria Sibylla Merian to be among the most significant contributors to the field of entomology.

 Click for enlarged view:

 - Etheridge, Kay (2011).“Maria Sibylla Merian and the metamorphosis of natural history” (PDF).
 Endeavour.
 35 (1): 16–22. doi:10.1016/j.endeavour.2010.10.002.
 PMID21126767.

 - Andrea Wulf, (August 2, 2016 The Woman Who Made Science Beautiful, The Atlantic, https://www.theatlantic.com/science/archive/2016/01/the-woman-who-made-science-beautiful/424620/ (accessed 28 Dec 2018).

 - Sunnyside Classical Christian School page on Maria Sibylla Merian

 - Concordia University’s excellent lesson plans for elementary school children Free lesson plans on Maria Sibylla Merian

 - Maria Sibylla Merian.
 (2018, February 10).
 In Wikipedia, The Free Encyclopedia.
 Retrieved 10:53, February 13, 2018, from https://en.wikipedia.org/w/index.php?title=Maria_Sibylla_Merian&oldid=824915377